swch/strivve-docs-nextjs/src/pages/guides/best-practices/index.md

 1. Acquiring the merchants to update from the user, your backend system, or those stored in CardSavr.
 2. Acquiring the credentials for each merchant if they are not already stored in CardSavr.
-3. Allowing CardSavr to authentication against each merchant site and either succeed or responded with a challenge request (invalid credentials, MFA)
+3. Allowing CardSavr to authenticate against each merchant site and either succeed or respond with a challenge request (invalid credentials, MFA)
 4. Informing the user of any merchant specific notifications that may occur (merchants may provide a separate notification directly to their user letting them know that their payment method has been updated)